Skip to content

 Here are some possible next steps:

-Georg serves as an engineering manager at HiveMQ.
+Georg is Director of Product Development at HiveMQ.
 Under his responsibility the HiveMQ Broker, Enterprise Extensions, and Swarm are developed.